zsiki/ls/doc/source/tutorial.rst

    *(8.)
 The attribute table of the fieldbook*

 **TODO**
-*test project is not a good name for the fieldbook, project has other meaning in QGIS!
+*test projec is not a good name for the fieldbook, project has other meaning in QGIS!
 Please rename it to test1.
 (Zoli)*

 The coordinates for the sample project can be imported from the *test1.are*